MinecraftMachina/ManyMC/README.md

 ---

-> ### ⚠️ ManyMC is NOT SUPPORTED by the MultiMC or PolyMC team.
-Only report issues with ManyMC here.
+> ### ⚠️ ManyMC is an official project of the PolyMC organization.
+Despite this, please only report issues with ManyMC here.

 ---